launchbadge/sqlx/src/macros/test.md

 Imagine a basic social app that has users, posts and comments.
 To test the comment routes, you'd want the database to already have users and posts in it so the comments tests don't have to duplicate that work.

-You can pass a list of fixture names to the attribute like so, and they will be applied in the given order<sup>3</sup>:
+You can either pass a list of fixture names to the attribute `fixtures` like so, or a list of fixture with paths to the attribute `fixtures_path` and they will be applied in the given order<sup>3</sup>:

 ```rust,no_run
 # #[cfg(all(feature = "migrate", feature = "postgres"))]